Skip to content

 (Optional but recommended) You can now proceed to setting up your ssh keys with GitHub.

-We highly recommend installing Visual Studio Code on Windows 10.
+We recommend installing Visual Studio Code.
 It has great support for WSL and automatically installs all the necessary extensions on your WSL distribution.

-Essentially, you will edit and store your code on Ubuntu-18.04 with VS Code installed on Windows.
+Essentially, you will edit and store your code on Ubuntu-22.04 with VS Code installed on Windows.

 Docker Desktop for Windows allows you to install and run databases like MongoDB and other services like NGINX and more.
 This is useful to avoid common pitfalls with installing MongoDB or other services directly on Windows or WSL2.